 The specific phenotype of Fragile X syndrome results in a particular way of thinking, what we call the Fragile X learning style.
 It also phenotypically results in a presentation of anxiety and hyperarousal.
-These key aspects of Fragile X syndrome must always be in the forefront of our minds to guide any educational, therapeutic, behavioral, vocational, or independent living plan.
-In fact, if you ask Siri about either of these, information is readily available with links to this website, including consensus documents and research.
+These key aspects of Fragile X syndrome must always be at the forefront of our minds to guide any educational, therapeutic, behavioral, vocational, or independent living plan.
+In fact, if you ask Siri about either of these, information is readily available with links to this website, including treatment recommendations and research.

 Below are two recent and not uncommon scenarios that recently came to us by email.
 These examples highlight that accessing Fragile X syndrome–specific information is essential to good programming.
 Families raising a child or an adult with Fragile X are encouraged to understand and advocate for programming that includes an understanding of the key aspects of Fragile X syndrome.